 - Accounting Assistant

-New jobs are being produced at a rate of 14.1% which is lower than average.
-The Bureau of Labor Statistics predicts 70,700 new jobs for Billing, Cost, and Rate Clerks by 2026.
-There will be an estimated 59,500 positions for Billing Clerk per year.
+In the United States, there were 501,000 jobs for Billing, Cost, and Rate Clerk in 2016.
+New jobs are being produced at a rate of 14.1% which is above the national average.
+The Bureau of Labor Statistics predicts 70,600 new jobs for Billing, Cost, and Rate Clerk by 2026.
+Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.

 What is the Average Salary of a Billing Clerk

-How much do Billing and Posting Clerks make in each U.S. state?
+How much do Billing, Cost, and Rate Clerks make in each U.S. state?

 |State||Annual Mean Salary|